Stellar Cores Live Long and Prosper in Cuspy Dark Matter Halos: Fitting density profiles

 \section{Fitting density profiles}

-We fit the $(\alpha, \beta, \gamma)$ double power-law profile using hierarchical Bayesian inference implemented in \textsc{Stan} \citep*{standevelopmentteam2018}, with four chains of 2000 posterior draws each (i.e., post burn-in period).
+We fit the $(\alpha, \beta, \gamma)$ double-power-law profile using hierarchical Bayesian inference implemented in \textsc{Stan} \citep*{standevelopmentteam2018}, with four chains of 2000 posterior draws each (i.e., post-burn-in period).
 Recognizing that the 10 fiducial simulations describe the same physical system, albeit with different realizations of the particle sampling, we can jointly model the individual density profile parameters, denoted $\bm{\theta} \equiv \left[ \log_{10}\rho_\mathrm{S}, \log_{10}r_\mathrm{S}, \log_{10}\alpha, \beta, \gamma \right]$, as realizations of a \textit{population} of possible density profiles that satisfy the exchangeability criterion \citep{gelman2015}.
-The population distribution of density profiles is governed by hyperparameters on each of the latent (or observed) parameters in $\bm{\theta}$ that themselves have weakly-informative priors.
+The population distribution of density profiles is governed by hyperparameters on each of the latent (or observed) parameters in $\bm{\theta}$ that themselves have weakly informative priors.
 The prior distributions for the hyperparameters are given in \autoref{tab:abg_hyperpars}, and a graphical representation of the Bayesian model in the form of a directed acyclic graph is given in \autoref{fig:dag}.
-Each latent parameter in $\bm{\theta}$ we assign a normal distribution, with mean $\mu_X$ and standard deviation $\sigma_X$ for the respective variable $X \in \bm{\theta}$.
+To each latent parameter in $\bm{\theta}$ we assign a normal distribution, with mean $\mu_X$ and standard deviation $\sigma_X$ for the respective variable $X \in \bm{\theta}$.
 To capture any covariance between latent parameters, we directly model the correlation matrix $\Omega= L_\mathrm{c}L_\mathrm{c}^\top$, where $L_\mathrm{c}$ is the Cholesky factor\footnote{The Cholesky factor of a positive-definite matrix is a lower-triangular matrix $L$ such that $\Sigma = LL^\top$.} of the correlation matrix.
 We assign a \citet{lewandowski2009} prior on $L_\mathrm{c}$ as $L_\mathrm{c} \sim \mathrm{LKJCholesky}(\eta)$, with the prior on the correlation matrix thus becoming $p(\Omega | \eta) \propto \det(\Omega)^{\eta-1}$.
-The variable $\eta$ controls the concentration of the prior about the identity matrix:~by setting $\eta=2$ (\autoref{tab:abg_hyperpars}), we mildly-favor weak correlations while allowing moderate correlation structure.
+The variable $\eta$ controls the concentration of the prior about the identity matrix:~by setting $\eta=2$ (\autoref{tab:abg_hyperpars}), we mildly favor weak correlations while allowing moderate correlation structure.

 We define two new vectors of parameters:

 from which the latent parameter vector $\bm{\theta}$ is determined as